SoloSculptor/SoloSync/README.md

 ## Known Issues
 - No copy/paste support on MAC.
 (Confirm fixed in next release.)
 - Distribution package size is too big.
-(This is a Electron based application, I have no idea about how to make it smaller yet.)
+(This is a Electron based application, I have no idea about how to make it smaller yet.
+Create an issue if you have any hint for me.)
 - Typo "Octoprint" on main window.
 - Main window show scolling bar on Windows.
 - App is not single instance yet.